Uncompahgre River water or watershed scenery in Colorado

 Best flows

 Use the RiverReports Ridgway chart and USGS 09147025 together.
-Stable releases make the best technical window; sudden changes, thin clear water, or pushy discharge should shift the plan toward edges, lighter pressure, or another nearby river.
+Stable releases make the best technical window.
+Sudden changes, thin clear water, or pushy discharge should shift the plan toward edges, lighter pressure, or another nearby river.

-When to skip
+When to leave

 Skip the reach when special-rule boundaries are unclear, when releases make safe wading unrealistic, when low clear water concentrates pressure, or when winter ice and shelf edges make footing unsafe.